Lance Dreher

-Lance Dreher is a two-time Mr. Universe and former Mr. America.
-Dreher was born in Chicago, Illinois, on June 27, 1955.
-Dreher has placed in the top 3 of 10 professional body building championships.
-One of Lance's greatest body building features is his 23.5 inch biceps.
-After his last competition in 1992, Lance completed his PhD in Nutritional Counseling, is a certified life coach and National Fitness Hall of Fame Inductee 2019.
+Lance Dreher (born in Chicago, Illinois, June 27, 1955) is a two-time Mr. Universe and former Mr. America.
+He has placed in the top three of ten professional body building championships.
+He has 23.5 inch biceps.

+After his last competition in 1992, Dreher completed his PhD in Nutritional Counseling.
+He is a certified life coach, and a 2019 National Fitness Hall of Fame inductee.